 Infill development is critical to accommodating growth while reducing sprawl.
 Stakeholders indicated support for infill and adaptive reuse development to help meet the City's housing needs.
 The City will adopt a Workforce Housing Overlay Program as a market-driven way to integrate housing into areas near jobs and transit.
 The program will allow housing to be added to underutilized commercial sites, empty parking lots, unused City-owned sites, unused school sites, and other parcels near jobs, transit, or both by providing an additional set of development options that landowners can choose to exercise at their discretion through the application process.

-Timeline: Adopt program into Code by July 2024 Responsibility: Planning Department, Planning Commission, City Council Funding: Departmental Budget (General Fund) and/or General Plan Update Fund
+Timeline: Responsibility: Funding: Statute or Other Consideration: Adopt program into Planning Departmental Lessons learned Code by July 2024 Department, Budget (General from previous Planning Fund) and/or Housing Element, Commission, City General Plan Update Stakeholder Council Fund feedback.